jcd13d/airbnb_id_scraper/README.md

   * see if any other valuable information in the returned json
   * make parsing of returned json more robust?
   * write the code!
+* ### Detailed Price ID scraper
+  * Need to pull the weird ID you use to get pricing...
+  * This shouldnt change at least... so we can probably pull it then join it to the master ID table in a postprocessing script
 * ### Review Scraper
   * decide on storage format/pull frequency
   * write the code!
+* ### Pricing ID Scraper
 * ### Other Scrapers??
   * Amenities?

+## Post Processing / Other Scripts
+### ID Batch Job Configuration Creator
+* Write script to get unique IDs from Listing Index
+* Based on configurable batch job size - break those IDs into evenly distributed batches of listings to run on each node
+* Figure out how to load this into a db on s3 so we can query it for run configuration based on environment index
+### Join Detailed Pricing ID to Master ID table?
+* to avoid having to ping airbnb for it every time?
+Maybe we can just query a db with the mapping?
+  * and on error, run the request to get the id again if it changes for some reason

 ## Questions
 * should we use proxies to request from AWS?
 Or just run the